doguabaris/corev-cli/README.md

 ## Prerequisites

-> Corev-CLI is not a "plug-and-play" package.
+> Corev-CLI is not a "plug-and-play" tool.
 It only works if there’s an API that follows the [API specification](#api-specification).
 It uses this API to `pull` and `push` config files.
 Without it, the CLI does nothing.

 ## Installation